 From smiling wooden logs (Caga Tió) to spectacular light shows, we’ve put together a guide to Alternative Christmas Markets in Europe and around the world.
 This list will be brimming with markets which are unique, unknown or off-the-beaten-track and away from the busier tourist destinations.

 First on our list of unique Christmas markets is Fira de Santa Llúcia, Barcelona’s oldest market, made famous for its Catalan mascot ‘Tió de Nadal’.
 Although this market may look traditional from the outside, their mascot is what makes this a must-visit unique destination.
 The tradition in Catalonia is to get a Caga Tió, decorate it with a face, hat and legs and then fill it with candies, nuts and nougat so that children can hit it with a stick, making the log ‘poop’ these presents!
 The Fira de Santa Llúcia features a huge Caga Tió outside the Plaça de la Seu Cathedral, with a celebrity inspired ‘Caganer’ in the Nativity scene.
 There are also smaller Caganers on sale from the stalls in the market for households and gifts.
-Dates for 2018 are yet to be announced but based on previous years it will most likely be held in late November and throughout December until Christmas Eve.
+2021 will see the return of this market on the 26 noviembre, lasting until the 23 diciembre.

 Credit: Cyrielle Marlet